The Reels: 1989–1992: Breakup

 In 1989, Mason appeared in the acclaimed Australian feature film Ghosts... of the Civil Dead, in which he co-starred with Nick Cave.
 In September 1991, The Reels issued its first original single in five years, "I Don't Love You Anymore", followed by what proved to be their last single, a remix by Filthy Lucre of "Bad Moon Rising".
 The group officially disbanded to coincide with the release of the compilation CD Requiem.

 2007–present: Comeback

 In May 2007, Dave Mason released his first solo album, Reelsville, an acoustic re-recording of Reels hits.
 In August 2007, Reel to Reel was also released, a compilation of the Reels classic tracks with new liner notes as written by Mason.

 In May 2008, Dave Mason, John Bliss and Colin Newham reunited and played shows.

 At a subsequent show (the Gaelic Club, Surry Hills; 27 September 2008), Mason announced that Newham was retiring from the band.
 Original bassist Abrahams then rejoined the band, after 23 years.
-Despite this, the Reels never got to reunite as a six-piece group.
+Despite this, the 'original' Reels have not reunited as a six-piece group.